brikelly/sustainabledev/_pages/03_faq.md

 on their own team, so they are best positioned to determine their optimal way of working.

-**What's stopping a team saying they follow Sustainable Development, but their stated practices are to work 18 hours a day?**

-Nothing!
-If a team collectively agrees with their management that very long hours and weekends will be sustainable and healthy, that's their decision to make.

-The Sustainable Development principles do offer protection against unhealthy models being proposed:

-* A team would have to collectively agree that 18 hour workdays are sustainable, and not just have management dictate those terms.
-* Candidates seeking employment on that team could ask to review their Sustainable Development practices, and seeing 18-hour days would likely make those candidates think twice before accepting an offer with them.
-* The third principle (of continuous improvement) should quickly highlight the fact that 18 hour workdays are unsustainable, and lead to improvements being collectively made to change those stated practices.

 **What if all the engineers on my team agree to adopt this, but our managers do not?**